 V) THE BASIS FOR PROCESSING

 Subject to relevant GDPR regulations, you have rights under data protection laws in relation to your personal data, including requesting access to your personal data , correction of your personal data, erasure of your personal data, and seeking restrictions on processing of your personal data.
 If you wish to exercise any of the rights set out above, please email a WiH director.
 Please note if your request will prohibit dealing with your membership we may have to terminate your registration to comply with your request.

-Apr - Panel coaching session TTBC, Global Market Talks TTBC (all)
+Apr - Speaker Training session TTBC, Global Market Talks TTBC (all)